-Millions of Christmas presents may arrive late because of USPS package delays
+Millions of Christmas presents may arrive late because of Postal Service delays

 Postal workers are falsifying data, records show.
 Workers say it’s to boost on-time delivery statistics.

-“No parcels are moving at all,” said one postal worker in Michigan, who spoke on the condition of anonymity because he was not authorized to talk publicly.
+“No parcels are moving at all,” said one postal worker in Michigan, who spoke on the condition of anonymity because he was not authorized to comment publicly.
 “As bad as you think it is, it’s worse.”

-While the perfect storm of crises is likely to delay millions of holiday packages and greeting cards, other more essential items, including prescription medications, bills and benefits checks also may be stuck in limbo.
-Postal officials expressed worry that vaccine deliveries from private shipping companies could displace other loads of packages and overwhelm parts of the mail system.
+While the perfect storm of crises is likely to delay millions of gifts and greeting cards, other more essential items, including prescription medications, bills and benefits checks also may be stuck in limbo.
+Mailing industry officials expressed worry that vaccine deliveries from private shipping companies could displace other packages and overwhelm parts of the mail system.

-“We’re doing the very best we can,” said APWU National President Mark Dimondstein.
+“We’re doing the very best we can,” APWU National President Mark Dimondstein said.
 “We know you appreciate that.
 This is a long, hard struggle.
 We’re asking for your patience, and no delayed gift should take away from the valuable family time and the reason people come together and celebrate.
 Hopefully everything will make it there on time.
 But if it doesn’t, it’ll still get there.”

-U.S. Postal Service spokesman David Partenheimer said that the agency is flexing its network to ensure it is able to sort, process and deliver the mail despite the staff shortages and capacity challenges.
-“Our entire Operations team, from collections, to processing to delivery, worked throughout this past weekend and continues to work around-the-clock to address the historic volume.
+Postal Service spokesman David Partenheimer said the agency is flexing its network to ensure that it is able to sort, process and deliver the mail despite staff shortages and capacity challenges.
+“Our entire Operations team, from collections, to processing to delivery, worked throughout this past weekend and continues to work around-the-clock to address the historic volume,” he wrote in an emailed statement.

-The delays come after a tumultuous summer and election season for the Postal Service.
-DeJoy, a former supply-chain logistics executive and major Republican financier, took office in June while the agency was projecting a major operating shortfall due to declines in first-class mail.
-DeJoy moved rapidly to cut costs and instituted a strict transportation schedule that cracked down on overtime hours, and banned late and extra transportation and mail delivery trips.
+The delays come after a tumultuous summer and election season.
+DeJoy, a former supply-chain logistics executive and major Republican financier, took office in June while the agency was projecting a major operating shortfall because of declines in first-class mail.
+DeJoy moved rapidly to cut costs and instituted a transportation schedule that cracked down on overtime and banned late and extra transportation and mail delivery trips.

 Almost immediately, service suffered.
-A Postal Service Inspector General report found DeJoy and agency leaders did not conduct any analysis of the effects of the new policies, and did not consult the Postal Regulatory Commission about the changes, as multiple courts have held the Postal Service was lawfully required to do.
-In the first five weeks of the policy, which was enacted in June and not rescinded until just before the November election, more than 7 percent of the nation’s first-class mail was delayed, according to a Senate investigation.
+A Postal Service inspector general report indicated that DeJoy and agency leaders did not analyze the effects of the new policies and did not consult the Postal Regulatory Commission about the changes, as multiple courts have held that the Postal Service was required by law to do.
+In the first five weeks of the policy, which was enacted in July and not rescinded until just before the November election, more than 7 percent of the nation’s first-class mail was delayed, according to a Senate investigation.

 But packages have buoyed the agency’s finances.
-Parcel volumes in May and June beat 2019 figures by 20 to 80 percent each week, staving off — at least temporarily — financial ruin.
+Parcel volume in May and June beat 2019 figures by 20 to 80 percent each week, staving off — at least temporarily — financial ruin.
 Mailing and package firms cheered those numbers, as well as market prognostications that e-commerce shopping habits elevated during the pandemic might endure beyond, injecting hundreds of millions of dollars permanently into the sector.
 The flood of holiday packages, though, appears to have pushed the mail system to the brink.

-Retail analysts say that more than two years of e-commerce sales growth were crammed into 2020, starting in March when the pandemic took hold and surging again during this holiday season.
+Retail analysts say that more than two years of e-commerce sales growth were crammed into 2020, starting in March when the pandemic took hold and surging again now.
 In the United States, online shopping sales are projected to reach $795 billion this year, up more than 30 percent from a year ago, according to research firm eMarketer.

 “It boils down to too much of a good thing,” said Art Sackler, executive director of the Coalition for a 21st Century Postal Service, an industry group whose members include Amazon, eBay and other commercial mailers.

-To ensure delivery by Dec.
-25, the Postal Service recommended allowing 10 days for retail ground service and making Dec.
-23 the latest date for priority mail express service.
-But that’s still not a guarantee, and consumers across the country are reporting orders made as early as Black Friday still not materializing.
+To ensure delivery by Friday, the Postal Service recommended allowing 10 days for retail ground service and making Wednesday the latest day for priority mail express service.
+But that’s still not a guarantee, and consumers across the country are reporting that orders placed as early as Nov.
+27 are still not in hand.

 Retailers have issued warnings to customers regarding shipping windows.
-Besides a banner on Walmart’s website advertising “last call for pickup,” the big box retailer’s most recent guidance for shipping cutoffs was issued on Dec.
+In addition to a banner on Walmart’s website advertising “last call for pickup,” the big-box retailer’s most recent guidance for shipping cutoffs was issued on Dec.
 15 for customers still shopping for gifts and groceries leading up to Christmas Eve.

-Customers can book slots for pickup and delivery through Dec.
-24, “pending availability,” on orders more than $35 and dependent on local store availability.
-And express delivery within two hours is available, under the same conditions, for customers who order by 1 p.m. local time through Dec.
-24, as well.
-For free two-day delivery, customers had to have ordered by Dec.
-19 at 2 p.m. local time; for next day delivery, the deadline 2 p.m.
-Dec.
-21. In-store pickup on Dec.
-24 requires the order by Dec.
-23 at 4 p.m.
+Customers can book slots for pickup and delivery through Thursday, “pending availability,” on orders above $35 and dependent on local store availability.
+And express delivery within two hours is available, under the same conditions, for customers who order by 1 p.m. local time through Thursday.
+For free two-day delivery, customers had to have ordered by Saturday at 2 p.m. local time; for next-day delivery, the deadline was 2 p.m.
+Monday.
+In-store pickup on Thursday requires that the order be placed by 4 p.m.
+Wednesday.

 T.J.
-Maxx issued some of the earliest shipping cutoffs among top retailers, saying on its website that standard ground shipping orders must be placed by Dec.
-9 to ensure Dec.
-24 delivery.
+Maxx issued some of the earliest shipping cutoffs among top retailers, saying on its website that standard ground shipping orders needed to be placed by Dec.
+9 to ensure Christmas Eve delivery.
 The company did not respond to a request for comment.

 Best Buy — which offers same-day delivery through Roadie, Shipt and Instacart — is enlisting store employees to drop off packages at customers’ homes daily until 10:30 p.m. in the run-up to Christmas.

-In late November, Amazon designated cutoffs for Prime users hoping to make the Christmas deadline: Dec.
-23 for one-day delivery and Dec.
-24 for same-day delivery.
-(Amazon founder Jeff Bezos also owns The Washington Post.)
+In late November, Amazon designated cutoffs for Prime users hoping to make the Christmas deadline: Wednesday for one-day delivery and Thursday for same-day delivery.
+(Amazon founder and CEO Jeff Bezos owns The Washington Post.)

 Other private mail carriers advised earlier cutoffs.
-UPS told customers to send their mail by Dec.
-21 for three-day select delivery, Dec.
-22 for second-day air delivery and Dec.
-23 for next day air delivery to arrive by Christmas Eve.
+UPS told customers to send their mail by Monday for three-day select delivery, Tuesday for second-day air delivery and Wednesday for next-day air delivery to arrive by Christmas Eve.

-FedEx was more cautious with estimated shipping time: for domestic packages to arrive by Christmas Day, the firm listed Dec.
+FedEx was more cautious with its estimated shipping: For domestic packages to arrive by Christmas Day, the firm listed Dec.
 9 as the last day to ship through its SmartPost service and Dec.
 15 for ground shipping.
-In a release, FedEx advised businesses to “refer to this calendar regularly and adjust order cutoff dates on your website as needed to help your customers avoid delays” and suspended its money-back guarantee for customers shipping with express, ground, freight and office services until further notice.
+In a release, FedEx advised businesses to “refer to this calendar regularly and adjust order cutoff dates on your website as needed to help your customers avoid delays.”
+It suspended its money-back guarantee for customers shipping with express, ground, freight and office services until further notice.

 In the meantime, some small-business owners are encouraging their customers to print out photos or PDFs of their ordered gifts to wrap and open on Christmas Day until the real thing arrives.

-Some consumers whose packages are missing or have been listed “in transit” for more than a week, or have been offered refunds or reorders are giving up on on-time delivery and instead sending money or gift cards, making handmade presents, or shopping in stores.
+Some consumers whose packages are missing or have been listed “in transit” for more than a week, or have been offered refunds or reorders, are giving up on on-time delivery and instead sending money or gift cards, giving handmade presents, or shopping in stores.

 “I mailed a package out,” said a Postal Service manager in central Florida, “and I’m trying to explain to my wife why the packages I mailed for her niece’s Christmas and birthday didn’t get there in time.”

 With just days to go before Christmas and millions of packages caught in delivery limbo, many retailers are shifting their focus to same-day delivery and curbside pickup.
-Macy’s and Bloomingdales are partnering with restaurant delivery service DoorDash to get orders to shoppers’ front doors, while Sephora and Best Buy have similar arrangements with grocery delivery service Instacart.
+Macy’s and Bloomingdales are partnering with restaurant delivery service DoorDash to get orders to shoppers’ front doors, while Sephora and Best Buy have similar arrangements with Instacart.
 Many others, including J.C.
 Penney, Kohl’s and World Market are offering discounts of as much as 20 percent to shoppers who pick up online orders curbside or in stores.

 Abha Bhattarai contributed to this report.